mayarubenstein/Thesis/README.md

 A working Python library for parsing, analyzing, and baseline-correcting cyclic voltammograms (CVs).
 Used to process experimental ferrocyanide CV data from the Bocarsly Lab and validated against hand-analyzed results.

 ### [`simulation/`](./simulation/)
 A modular Python simulation framework for modeling electrochemical reactions at porous electrodes via particle diffusion.
-The centerpiece is `volumeHT`, a 3D spatial hash table for efficient collision checking.
+An essential piece is the library `volumeHT`, a 3D spatial hash table for efficient collision checking.
 Also includes flat and porous electrode modules with cylindrical pore geometry.

 ## Dependencies